tejaskaher0/DSA-Apna-College/README.md

 ### Contributing

-Feel free to submit issues, fork the repository, and send pull requests to contribute to this project.
+Contributions are welcome!
+Feel free to submit issues, fork the repository, or create pull requests to enhance the project.

 ### License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.
+See the LICENSE file for more information.